25DanSa/Motion-Tracking-VL53L7CX-ToF-Sensor/ESP32 BLE WiFi Provisioning + Cloud Upload  v1.0/README.md

 ## Overview

-This project implements a production-oriented ESP32 firmware for battery-powered sensing devices.
+This project implements a prototype-oriented ESP32 firmware for battery-powered sensing devices.

 The firmware combines: